Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

+After locating the minimum geometries in the electronic ground and excited states using DFT and TD-DFT, respectively, the Hessian matrices in mass-scaled Cartesian coordinates were extracted and diagonalized to determine the harmonic frequencies and associated normal mode coordinates.
+The minimum geometries and normal mode coordinates were subsequently used to compute the displacement vector $\vect{K}$ and the Duschinsky rotation matrix $\vect{J}$ (see Appendix~\ref{sec:app_duschinsky}).
+From the TD-DFT calculation, we also extracted the transition dipole moment at the minimum geometry of the excited electronic state, $\vect{d}^0_e$, as well as its first derivative in Cartesian coordinates.
+These derivatives were then converted to normal mode derivatives to obtain the parameters $\vect{d}^1_{e,k}$ [Eq.~(\ref{eq:transdipoleexcited})].

-In the calculation of the transition dipole moment between the electronic ground and excited states through Eq.~(\ref{eq:transdipoleexcited}), the electronic excited state minimum geometry was used.
-Alternatively, and as argued by Baiardi and coworkers,\cite{Baiardi:2013aa} the electronic ground state minimum geometry can also be employed for the same purpose, which is a way to assess the validity of the linear approximation.
-Such calculations were carried out for Np$^+$ in the D$_1$ and D$_2$ states.
-To compare the transition dipole moments determined using the electronic ground and excited state geometries, the dimensioneless quantity $\varepsilon$ was calculated as
+Alternatively, and as argued by Baiardi and coworkers,\cite{Baiardi:2013aa} the electronic ground state minimum geometry can also be used to extract directly the transition dipole moment parameters $\vect{d}^1_g$.
+In the linear approximation, $\vect{d}^1_e$ and $\vect{d}^1_g$ are related to one another through Eq.~(\ref{eq:compdipole}).
+To assess the validity of the linear approximation, we introduce the following dimensionless quantity

-In the case of the D$_{2}$ state, very small variations in the transition dipole moment between the electronic ground state geometry and the electronic excited state geometry are obtained, with $\varepsilon =4$\%.
-In contrast, for the D$_{1}$ state, the variations are more pronounced with $\varepsilon =23$\%.
+which vanishes only if the linear expansion of the dipole moment is exact.
+We computed $\varepsilon$ for Np$^+$ and for both electronic transitions.
+In the case of the D$_0$ $\rightarrow$ D$_{2}$ transition, very small variations in the transition dipole moment between the electronic ground state geometry and the electronic excited state geometry are obtained, with $\varepsilon =4$\%.
+In contrast, for the D$_0$ $\rightarrow$ D$_{1}$ transition, the variations are more pronounced with $\varepsilon =23$\%.
 Nevertheless, and while the results presented below may quantitatively depend on the choice of reference, the qualitative conclusions should generally hold.